Rob117/react-native-dynamic-cropper/README.md

 ## Roadmap

+Hurry up on all the cool backend stuff for a certain project so I can work on this library!

 * Add licenses for TOCropper library and Yalantis cropper
 * Circular crop option (easy PR)
 * Add testing script (it's not pretty, but it totally works)